Are you worried your kids or family members require too many Christmas presents?

 Talk to your kids about this shift as well, especially if they are older and notice things are changing around your home and lives.

 Talking to your kids about living with less is very important.
-There are also many benefits to families that practice minimalism.
+There are also many benefits for families that practice minimalism.

 Even if you are not a minimalist, you can still practice a holiday season with less stuff.